CSken/OCR-Chrome-Extension/README.md

 After the worker completes OCR, the text data will be displayed over the initial image.

-I plan on adding additional features like toggling the text on particular images or adding the functionality to video elements.
-I additionally plan on implementing this into the Zhongwen Chinese Popup Dictionary chrome extension.

 Example:
 When OCR is toggled (Note Red Square):